 What if I submit my tax return incorrectly?

-If you fail to take reasonable care completing your tax return, you may be charged up to 30% extra tax, although sometimes there is no penalty.
+If you fail to take reasonable care completing your tax return, you will be charged between 0%-30% of the extra tax you owe.

-If HMRC believe that you have deliberately provided misleading information you may be charged up to 70% extra tax, or more if you try to conceal the mistake.
+If you deliberately underestimate your tax and conceal the fact, the fine becomes between 30%-100% of the tax you owe.
 These penalties can be reduced if you tell HMRC about your mistake as soon as possible.